twennemann/autoblog/README.md

-# wav_to_text
+# Autoblog
- Turning Audiodata into a text, based on Chat GPT instructions
+ Turning Audiodata into a blogtext and a summarizing picture in a giving style, based on Chat GPT instructions.